indigo-dc/flaat/README.md

 For this to work, you need to register a client with the IAM of your choice and enter these in the client_secrets.json file

+# Installation

+Just *source* install.sh.
+If you merely execute it, you're not using the PYVE and you need to adjust your $PATH:

+`  . install.sh`